junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy thins her lips, "That's him.
 He was just buying us coffees --"

-"-- And my sonic screwdriver caught some wild and strange temporal energy surge, so we followed the signal here --" the Doctor smoothly carries on with Amy's sentence, head tilted and carefully search their faces.
+"-- And my sonic screwdriver caught some wild and strange temporal energy surge, so we followed the signal here --" the Doctor smoothly carries on with Amy's sentence, head tilted and carefully searching their faces.

 "-- Have you seen him?
 Where is he now?"
 Amy asks worriedly.